Anthony Caro (1924-2013), After Olympia, patinated and varnished steel, 1986

 Anthony Caro created this monumental work in 1985 following a trip to Greece.
 He was inspired by the pediment of the temple of Zeus in Olympia, whose triangular composition and the use of simple forms in space he respects.
 The sculpture is made of varnished rusted steel and is 23 metres long.

 From 16 June 2006 to 18 February 2007, the Epad lent the artwork to the Rodin Museum for a presentation in the courtyard of the Hotel Biron.
 On its return to La Défense, the artwork of the CNIT prevented its reinstatement.
 It was not until May 2010 that the artwork returned to its original location behind the CNIT.

-In the framework of its restoration, and not to be in the grip of a construction site of the tower at Trinity, this original location of the work is changed temporarily in August 2014 in favor of a location in front of the tower EDF.
-The work is then hosted at a permanent location, on the Square in front of The Defence, since Sunday, February 7, 2016.
+As part of its restoration, and in order to avoid being in the Trinity Tower construction site, this original location of the work was temporarily modified in August 2014 in favour of a location opposite the EDF Tower.
+The artwork has then been housed in a definitive location, on the Parvis de La Défense, since Sunday, February 7, 2016.

-Consider throughout the world as one of the masters of abstract sculpture, Caro has, however, started with traditional methods of modelling and cast in bronze until in the years 60.
-Born in 1924 in England, a trip to the United States will guide permanently of her work to the assembly of beams and industrial metal, as well as other materials, such as silver, wood or paper, for designs that will become purely abstract.
+Considered throughout the world as one of the masters of abstract sculpture, Caro, however, began with traditional methods of modeling and casting bronze until the 1960s.
+Born in 1924 in England, a trip to the United States will definitively orient his work towards the assembly of industrial and metal beams, as well as other materials, such as silver, wood or paper, for creations that will become purely abstract.